 Tape the Straws in Place

-Place Easter grass inside along with favorite toys and candies.
-You can’t go wrong with a few well-placed chicks or bunnies.
+Place Easter grass inside the box along with toys and candies.
+You can’t go wrong with a few well-placed faux or candy chicks or bunnies.
 If you want, wrap this adorable DIY Easter basket in a sheet of cellophane wrap, and tie it at the top with ribbon, just like the store-bought versions.